-The BC Wildfire Service has created a regular newsletter to provide updates on the Nohomin Creek and Maria Creek wildfires.
+The BC Wildfire Service created a regular newsletter during the summer of 2022 to provide updates on the Nohomin Creek and Maria Creek wildfires.

 Information for Returning Residents

 The TNRD has created an information package for residents who are returning home after being evacuated due to a wildfire.

 Emergency Support Services (ESS) reception centres are available for residents who have been evacuated.
 In many cases, home or tenant insurance actually provides greater support than what is available through ESS.
 Be sure to speak with your insurance representative to see what’s available to you.

 According to the Province of BC, ESS services can include primary services such as temporary lodging, food, clothing and incidentals (such as toiletries), or specialized services such as emotional support, health services (such as first aid), pet care and transportation.
 Learn more by visiting the Emergency Support Service program webpage.

 If you have been evacuated and are in need of assistance, you can self-register for ESS using the Evacuee Registration and Assistance tool.

 For updated hours of ESS reception centres during an active evacuation order, please contact the TNRD Emergency Operations Centre at 250-377-7188, or email@example.com.

 - TNRD Emergency Services: Find the status of Evacuation Orders and Alerts, the interactive Emergency Map, and recordings of Public Information Meetings from the Emergency Operations Centre